Our Services

 Avoid taking strong painkillers before medical evaluation if pain is significant—they can mask serious symptoms.

-If you're experiencing lower right abdominal discomfort and want to better understand what might be causing it, try a free abdominal pain symptom checker to help determine whether your symptoms require immediate attention or can be monitored at home.
+If you're experiencing lower right abdominal discomfort and want to better understand what might be causing it, you can use a free abdominal pain symptom checker to quickly assess your symptoms and get personalized guidance on whether you need immediate medical attention.

 If pain lasts more than 24–48 hours, worsens, or concerns you in any way, speak to a doctor.